TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 See the [**Preliminary Program**](https://drive.google.com/open?id=1_ZMNnpnD-JpyXompOtMvKmjWWbI53vwCDMHOIhExm3g)

-### Benefits for attendees
-This conference will provide insights into the population changes, labor force changes, and changes in local financing expected in 2019 the future.
+##Registration Fee##
+**In Person Attendees:  $60.00.**  Includes Continental Breakfast, Lunch and Conference Materials.
+Meals include options for vegetarian/vegan diets.

+**Livestream Attendance: $40.00.**  Includes login information for one location.
+Conference Materials will be available on the State Demography Office website on November 2, 2018.

+The price of In Person Attendee tickets will increase to $75.00 on October 26, 2018.

-* 6 hours of Continuing Education Credits will be available for attendees
+The registration Fee includes 6 hours of Continuing Education Credits from the Colorado Board of Real Estate Appraisers.
+Please download the application form [here](https://docs.google.com/document/d/1ldKxlaMeXdu5bs0tPBGVcqPwvygnFDJpqXKkcH255zY/edit?usp=sharing)

-* In-person and On-line/Live streaming registration available
+**Note: The State Demography Office will not accept Continuing Education Applications submitted before November 2, 2018**

-Registration for the 2018 Annual Summit will open on **September 14, 2018** and can be accessed from this page.
+Registration for the 2018 Annual Summit is open.
+Click [here](https://www.eventbrite.com/e/36th-annual-state-demography-summit-tickets-49899123622) to register.

 **Questions?
 Please contact [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) for more information.**